 NOTE: Word documents on this Webpage will download most efficiently using the Firefox browser.
 Downloads using other browsers may take up to 15 seconds.

-The process for Academic Procedures that require external reviews and approvals are described in the Academic Procedures Manual.
-The manual provides key definitions and details to explain why the SC Commission on Higher Education and the Southern Association of Colleges and Schools Commission on Colleges have specific requirements.
-To assist the faculty and administration a separate website is dedicated to each type of major change with specific templates and outlines as required by the SC CHE and SACSCOC.
+The process for Academic Procedures that require external reviews and approvals are described below.
+The SC Commission on Higher Education and the Southern Association of Colleges and Schools Commission on Colleges have specific requirements related to degree program approval processes.
+To assist the faculty and administration these webpages are dedicated to each type of major change with specific templates and outlines as required by the SC CHE and SACSCOC.

 Minors—go through the normal university curriculum processes and do not require approvals or notifications of the Board, CHE or SACSCOC.

-Step 2 is the program planning summary.
-It’s a three to five page document and all the steps are provided in the website below.
+Step 2 is the Board of Trustee program planning summary.
+It’s a three to five page document and all the steps are provided in the template found on the website.
 The Vice Provost will cover all the steps with you and ensure you meet the deadlines, attend the right meetings, and so forth.
-If you have not met with Interim Dean Karen Burg or Dean Jan Murdoch please touch base with her so that she is aware of your plans.

 o Board of Trustees (Meets: October, January, April, July)

-o All university curriculum committees are required and please note that PhD programs must be reviewed by an external consultant and a report/letter attached
+o All university curriculum committees are required and please note that PhD programs must be reviewed by an external consultant and a report/letter attached.
+Also,

 Please contact Dr. Debbie Jackson (email@example.com or 864-656-3194) if you have any questions or if you'd like to request a meeting.